Religion in Bhutan: Bon

 Although Bön priests often officiate and include Bön rituals in Buddhist festivals, very few citizens adhere exclusively to this religious group.

 Christianity

 Christianity is followed by a tiny minority with estimated 0.5% of the Population in Bhutan.
 Christianity was first brought to Bhutan in the late 17th century by Portuguese Jesuits, but the teachings failed to gain much traction among the devout Bhutanese Buddhists.
 A few Christians living in Assam and Bengal and other States have Bhutanese origins.
 The government of Bhutan did not recognize any Christian holidays as public holidays.

 Islam

-In 2010, the Pew Research Center estimated that less than 0.2% of the population were Muslims and Islam has no recognition there according to Bhutan's constitution.
+Research regarding the history of Islam in Bhutan is scarce, though its presence likely stems from early migrations originating in Neighbouring regions.
+As a small and relatively discreet minority, the Muslim community maintains its own internal diversity, exemplified by the Ahmadiyya group's mosque completion in 2008.